Thorns Bombardment Crusader Skills and Runes

 two-handed

 Flail of the Charge in your hands.
-Note that in an early season
+Note that in an early

-passive out for
+this passive out for

-Fervor according to your best rolled Thorns weapon.
+Fervor according to your best rolled Thorns

-You have a degree of freedom in your second passive slot, which you can adjust
+You have a degree of freedom in your second passive slot, which you can

-recommendation however is to use
+death.
+Our base recommendation however is

 Your passive choices will be rounded out by a Thorns and a Bombardment staple